What can I expect in therapy?

 How much does therapy cost?

-My fee is $180 per 50 minute individual session and $210 per family and couples sessions.
+My fee is $200 per 50 minute individual adult session, $225 per teen session, and $250 per family and couples sessions.
 On occasion I am able to provide a sliding scale, please feel free to reach out and we can discuss your options.
 While I do not take insurance I can provide something called a superbill that you can submit to your insurance company for reimbursement.

 What is your style of therapy?